Fire company shuttered for failing to address a volunteer's Proud Boys ties

 A statement from the Bon Air Fire Company said the township stripped the station of its equipment and trucks.

-The statement said the company had investigated the volunteer's involvement with the "outside organization" and found he had " limited interactions" with the group that he ultimately decided not to join.
+The statement said the company had investigated the volunteer's involvement with the "outside organization" and found that he had "limited interactions" with the group and that he had ultimately decided not to join.

-The volunteer was not identified in the statements from the company or the township.
+The volunteer, a six-year veteran with the company, was not identified in the statements from the company or the township.

-The six-year volunteer veteran, who was recently honored by Bon Air Fire Company "has always acted as a caring person dedicated to serving his community" and "in his actions as a firefighter, the volunteer has not acted in any way which suggests his behavior would be influenced by this organization," the statement said.
+The volunteer, who was recently honored by Bon Air Fire Company, "has always acted as a caring person dedicated to serving his community" and "has not acted in any way which suggests his behavior would be influenced by this organization," the statement said.
 "For these reasons, the Fire Company decided not to terminate the services of the volunteer."

 The statement from the fire company urged residents to "please let their commissioners know that the Township is wrong to close the Bon Air Fire Company."